a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-5.md

 ## `Widget` DB Model

-Before we can begin implementing the API endpoints given in **Table 1**, we need to create a `Widget` class that fulfills the project requirements. `Widget` objects need to be persistent, so our class must extend `db.Model` which
+Before we can begin implementing the API endpoints in **Table 1**, we need to create a database table to store `Widget` instances.
+To do so, we extend `db.Model` (just like we did for the `User` and `BlacklistedToken` classes).
 Create a new file `widget.py` in `/app/models` and add the content below:

 {{< highlight python "linenos=table" >}}"""Class definition for Widget model.""" from datetime import datetime, timezone, timedelta